RshaUdowN/-ARC9-EFT-Revamp/README.md

 - PKM + PKP

 **Credits:**
-ShadowRUN 幸運な - Shaders
+- ShadowRUN 幸運な: Shaders
-Battlestate Games - Various assets
+- Battlestate Games: Various assets

 ## Disclaimer:
-## don't re-upload this garbage, don't use parts of it, this is a very cheap solution and only works with EFT crap because everything is split into separate materials.
+***don't re-upload this garbage, don't use parts of it, this is a very cheap solution and only works with EFT crap because everything is split into separate materials.*
-## If you got any questions - just ask me directly.
+If you got any questions - just ask me directly.**